I sometimes

 for Naturally

-doing that for 20 years.(You
+magazine.I did that for 20 years.(You

-didn't think I could survive on what they pay substitutes, did you?)The
+didn't think I could survive on what they pay substitutes, did you?)The plan

-from the beginning has been to republish those
+from the beginning was to republish those

 documents on